 Happy birthday, Joan Crawford, wherever you may be!

 Clark Gable was born William Clark Gable 116 years ago today in Cadiz, Ohio.
 In his day, he was known as the King of Hollywood or, often, just as the King.
 Here are 10 CG Did-You-Knows:

-Happy birthday, Ms. Crawford, wherever you may be!
+Happy birthday, Clark Gable, wherever you may be!